krakjoe/u2fs/README.md

 u2fs
 ====

-This is light wrapper around Yubico libu2fh server library for server side interaction with yubikeys.
+This is light wrapper around Yubico libu2f-server library for server side interaction with yubikeys.

 API
 ==